-There is never a good time to run out of printer ink.
+There is never a good time to run out of printer ink or toner.
 Unfortunately, it usually happens when you’re printing a report that was due five minutes ago or a paper that must be turned in during class that starts in five minutes.
 In addition, the expense is sometimes nearly painful to think about.
-Ink cartridges can be one of the most expensive office supplies that you have to purchase.
+Those who Sell Toner and ink cartridges can set the price to be fair and affordable or one of the most expensive office supplies that you have to purchase.

 There are lots of myths about how you can squeeze just one more drop of ink from your cartridge, but many of them aren’t helpful at all.
 Some of the methods can actually end up damaging your printer.
 We’ve compiled the top tips that actually work to show you how to get the most mileage out of your ink cartridge.